kvera9/Raindrops/README.md

 *You only have 5 lives, so be careful not to let more than 5 raindrops hit the bottom of the screen or it's game over!!!*

+Note to Ms. Gerstein:
+I was still unable to upload a single picture as my Catcher.
+No matter what umbrella, or bucket, etc I uploaded processing would refuse to run the game and kept insisting there were errors and that the picture was unavailble.
+I published a complaint/bug/glitches in Github, but I simpl wanted to remind you considering it cold affect my grade.
+Thank You.